Alif-B/devops-docker/Docker/README.md

 * use -v to attach a volume to the container
 * use -m to limit the max memory a container can use
 * use --privileged to enable kernal level capabilities
+* use --pretty to print it in an easily readable format

 # Building Docker Images